goFrendiAsgard/chimera-framework/README.md

 * CLI Support

     Command Line Interface was there since the dawn of UNIX and still relevant today.
 There are a lot of powerful utilities run on CLI.
 In Chimera-Framework, you can use them as components of your program.
 Most programming language also support CLI.
-Perl, Python, PHP, Ruby, Haskell, Javascript, C, Java, Pascal, R, and even Matlab [http://stackoverflow.com/questions/6657005/matlab-running-an-m-file-from-command-line](http://stackoverflow.com/questions/6657005/matlab-running-an-m-file-from-command-line) are supporting CLI.
+Perl, Python, PHP, Ruby, Haskell, Javascript, C, Java, Pascal, R, and even Matlab (see: [http://stackoverflow.com/questions/6657005/matlab-running-an-m-file-from-command-line](http://stackoverflow.com/questions/6657005/matlab-running-an-m-file-from-command-line)) are supporting CLI.

 * Programming Language Diversity